ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/index.md

 I also have 10 years industry experience with Robotics Operations and Software Development for the Space industry.
 My main strengths are DevOps and Rapid Prototyping.
 I believe in diversity, grit, determination, the power of ingenuity, team-work and vision.
 I value sustainability, recycling, minimizing environmental impacts and helping each other.
 I hit the gym 3-4 times a week because a healthy mind needs a healthy body.
 We are all one.

 - "It takes a village to raise a child." - African Proverb
-- "Make food thy medicine and medicine be thy food." - Hippocrates
+- "Make food be thy medicine and medicine be thy food." - Hippocrates
 - "We are made of star stuff" - Carl Sagan
-- "Si, se puede!"
+- "Si, se puede!" - United Farm Workers

 ### For Recruiters:
 - [My LinkedIn](https://www.linkedin.com/in/orlando-gordillo-933376a4/)